Catherine Hill Bay: Insider's Guide

 The village is heritage-listed and the big Jetty is the most recognisable landmark at this beach.

-The beach also takes its pride from being listed in 101 Best Australian Beaches
+The beach also takes its pride in being listed in the 101 Best Australian Beaches

 The jetty and the untouched natural environment make this spot particularly scenic.